The tech giant fighting anti-vaxxers isn’t Twitter or Facebook. It’s Pinterest

 “People come to our platform to find inspiration,” says Pinterest’s Ifeoma Ozoma, “and there’s nothing inspiring about harmful content.”

-Ozoma leads the company’s public policy and social impact team.
-In 2017, Pinterest created its first formal policy against posts that promoted “self-harm,” which included anti-vaccination content and other damaging health misinformation.
+Ozoma leads partnerships on the company’s public policy and social impact team.
+In 2013, Pinterest created its first formal policy against posts that promoted “self-harm,” and in 2017, they added anti-vaccination content and other damaging health misinformation.
 Then, in 2018, Pinterest began actively removing results in search for anti-vaccination content and certain false cures, like promises of grapeseeds curing cancer.
 Pinterest now focuses on eliminating this harmful content from both its search tool and the algorithmically generated home feed you see when you log in.

 The technical challenge